WendyValdes/Recomandations/README.md

 - How to Run
-Folder structure:
-seu_project/
+Folder structure: (Create a folder in Drive called seu_projeto with the following structure) seu_project/

-│── recomendar.py
+│── recomendar.py (code)

 │── teste.jpg

-└── dataset/
+└── dataset (Create a folder with several images of silver necklaces, rings, and earrings.)
     ├── img1.jpg
     ├── img2.jpg
     └── ...